Hiring Truck Drivers: A How-to for Employers

-The trucking industry is highly regulated by state and federal departments of transportation.
-Any thorough background check or screening looks for:
+As the trucking industry is highly regulated by state and federal departments of transportation, there may be specific requirements for any background check which can affect the viability of your job candidates.
+Any thorough background check or screening will generally look for:

 - Moving violations going back at least 10 years

-- Operating under the influence, as some employers also screen out candidates who have convictions for operating boats or any vehicle while under the influence
+- Operating under the influence (you may want to consider screening out candidates who have convictions for operating boats or any vehicle while under the influence)

-- Compliance safety accountability records, available through the federal Department of Transportation which provide historic records of each driver’s and each company’s performance and safety
+- Compliance safety accountability records, available through the federal Department of Transportation (these provide historic records of each driver’s and each company’s performance and safety)

 - Fitness and health screenings, such as indications that a candidate is at high risk for sleep apnea